TheMarlboroMan/hey-waiter/README.md

 # TODO:

-- Draw debug boxes, turn shit on and off somehow.
 - Check what is happening with the order of table and player, looks weird.

-- Check alignment of player.
+- Design table states so they can be understood:
+	- Customer arriving (an arrow when out of the screen!!!!)
+		No words, very important, just an arrow with exclamation points, for example!
+	- When the customer arrives, it should come into the table.
+	- Customer calling
+		- Exclamation bubble??
+	 	- with timer!
+	- Customer waiting
+		- clock thinking bubble
+		- with timer!
+	- Customer eating
+	- Customer leaving
+	- Consumables in bubble, to know what the customer is asking for!!!
+	- Dirty table.

 - Placeholder Graphics and sprite tables
 	- Player
+		- Carrying food, maybe separate sprites
+		- Carrying trash!
+Definitely a separate sprite.
 	- Customers
 	- Consumables in player tray and table
 		- This is gonna be VERY interesting, we'd need a set of coordinates per player orientation!

-- Design table states so they can be understood:
-	- Customer arriving (an arrow when out of the screen!!!!)
-	- Customer calling (with timer!)
-	- Customer waiting (with timer!)
-	- Customer eating
-	- Customer leaving

 - Definitive graphics for
 	- Bar